 Federal Eviction Moratorium

 The current federal eviction moratorium is an order that protects renters from eviction based solely on non-payment of rent.
-It was enacted on March 31, 2020, amid the COVID-19 pandemic, and was originally set to expire on January 31, 2021.
+The ban was enacted on March 31, 2020, amid the COVID-19 pandemic, and was originally set to expire on January 31, 2021.
 However, as per President Biden’s directive, the Centers for Disease Control and Prevention (CDC) has extended the federal eviction moratorium through March 31, 2021.

 Coronavirus has severely impacted the health and wellbeing of the nation.
 It has also caused a housing affordability crisis that excessively impacts vulnerable communities.
 Therefore, CDC Director Rochelle P. Walensky, MD, MPH, has extended the current eviction moratorium as a measure to protect public health.